human-nature-lab/trellis-app/docs/admin/Information.md

   - The number of database rows in this database that have not been synced with the server

 ### Storage
+Click on this module to view the full [storage information](./Storage.md).
 - Device photos
   - The number of photos present on this device
 - Database photos